Skip to main content

 The Shadow Problem

-UV-C only works on surfaces it directly contacts.
-It cannot penetrate around corners, inside tubing bends, or under the lip of a mask cushion.
-A 2018 study in Infection Control and Hospital Epidemiology found that shadowed surfaces retained viable pathogens even after extended UV-C exposure.
-CPAP tubing is 6 feet of curved, ridged interior surface.
-A small UV wand at one end cannot reliably reach all of it.
+UV-C is line-of-sight.
+It only works on surfaces it directly reaches, so it cannot get around corners, inside tubing bends, or under the lip of a mask cushion.
+Anything in shadow stays untreated.
+CPAP tubing is roughly 6 feet of curved, ridged interior surface, and a small UV wand at one end cannot reliably reach all of it.
+This is consistent with the FDA's finding that UV exposure varied so much that components could be left inadequately disinfected.

 Bulb Degradation